 Naturally occurring micro-organisms (mainly bacteria and fungi) do the hard part of breaking down organic materials into compost.
 All you have to do to keep your little decomposers working hard 24-7, is provide them what they need: The right kinds of food, and the right amount of air, water, and warmth.
 Then just sit back and let the worms do the work!.

-Garden soil is not an inert material.
+Garden soil is not an inert or dead material.
 Living within it is an almost unbelievably diverse, living community of micro-organisms, worms and bugs.
 Unlike garden plants and shrubs, these micro-organisms and bugs which live and breed in the soil cannot make their own food so depend on organic rich matter from our world above.
 So the more organic matter you put onto the compost heap the more microbes and worms there are.

-A compost heap is a complete ecosystem on its own, a sort of world in miniature.
+A compost heap used for aerobic composting is a complete ecosystem on its own, a sort of world in miniature.
 Worms eat the decaying vegetation and excrete organic compounds that help enrich the mixture, while their never-ending burrowing creates tunnels and passageways which helps to aerate the compost.
 Millipedes, slugs, snails, and woodlice all help to shred the plant materials, creating more surface area for bacteria and fungi to grow.
 It’s a never ending circle.